Working with Semantic Kernel in Python

 An introduction to the Python version of the Semantic Kernel SDK

-While compared to the current .NET version of the SDK it’s still currently lacking in some features.
-But it’s just a matter of time when the SDKs will reach a parity along with implementing language specific features.
+Though it’s just a matter of time when the SDKs will reach a parity along additional language specific features.

-For more detailed information check out this page containing the latest available features in each SDK. https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages
+For more detailed information check out this page containing the latest features in each SDK. https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages

 Setting Up Semantic Kernel